arduinoking56/Cat_Dog-Classifier/README.md

 So I am able to use my own camera to make the model make constant predictions on the frame it's capturing.

-It is messy and just wanted to keep this here to document it and not lose it.
+It is messy and just wanted to keep this here to document it.